GeomScale/geomscale.github.io/README.md

 # GeomScale homepage

-This is the repository of the homepage of the [GeoScale project](https://geomscale.github.io) powered by [Jekyll](https://jekyllrb.com) and [minimal mistakes](https://mmistakes.github.io/minimal-mistakes).
+This is the repository of the homepage of the [GeomScale project](https://geomscale.github.io) powered by [Jekyll](https://jekyllrb.com) and [minimal mistakes](https://mmistakes.github.io/minimal-mistakes).